The Incredible Cycling Benefits: Boosting Health, Fitness, and Happiness

 Can cycling tone your stomach?

-Cycling alone won’t spot-reduce belly fat, but it burns calories and builds core stability.
-Pair it with a healthy diet for stronger, leaner abs.
+Cycling won’t spot-reduce belly fat, but it can help by burning calories and strengthening core stability.
+Pair cycling with reasonable nutrition and you’ll get a leaner, stronger midsection over time.

 Is cycling enough to stay fit after 60?